 Luckily, you have the ability to improve your customer experience at any point.
 It all starts with defining a strategy that encompasses all your systems and applications that play a key role in your fulfillment process.
 Hint: Adopting data integration as part of your strategy.

 Measuring Customer Experience

-The yarn experiment is the first step to measure your customer experience and identify how you can improve (and perhaps drastically improve) it.
+The yarn experiment is the first step to measuring your customer experience and identifying how you can improve (and perhaps drastically improve) it.
 Once you’ve come to terms that there are efficiencies to be had, you should turn a critical eye on your applications and current customer experience strategy, starting with the smallest unit of value your business has: your data.

 Adopting agile innovation

 As you move into improving your customer experience from a data and applications-oriented perspective, strongly consider how to tie it all together to enhance your technology capabilities.
 This can be done through agile and scalable data integration.

 It’s often wise to consult with an expert.
 Point-to-multipoint data integration iPaaS service providers like VL OMNI approach complex problems like customer experience from a data and API-centric perspective.
 Our platform works with all types of applications and moves data in near real-time throughout the supply chain.

 If customer experience is a problem now, you’re likely to adopt the first quick-fix solution that appears to fit your needs.
 While it might solve the issue short-term, these solutions often cause more problems down the road.
 The sooner your business starts building agility across back-end systems and operations to create a great customer experience, the more long-lasting benefits your business will have.